 When available, information regarding our dance performance events, will be advertised on the 'What's On' section of our website http://www.knoleacademy.org/227/the-oaks-theatre-information.

-Holly began her dance training at West Kent College in Tonbridge and continued her training at Chichester University where she gained a BA Hons in Dance.
-She then undertook a course training under the Balletboyz Dance Company.
-Holly completed her PGCE and QTS at the prestigious Royal Academy of Dance and graduated in 2016.
+I began my dance training at West Kent College in Tonbridge and continued my training at Chichester University where I gained a BA Hons in Dance.
+I then undertook a course training under the Balletboyz Dance Company.
+I completed my PGCE and QTS at the prestigious Royal Academy of Dance and graduated in 2016.

 Ricia is the Co-Artistic Director at Cascade Dance Company.
 Ricia graduated from Middlesex University in 2006 and gained a BA Hons in Dance Studies.
 Having studied Jazz, musical theatre, ISTD tap and ballet for many years, along with modern & Cecchetti ballet, Ricia has since gained vast experience in both the performing and teaching world.
 Ricia is a qualified YMCA Aerobic, Ballet fitness and Aerial Hoop; she is also an accredited Sports/Dance Leader and Arts Award Advisor.

 Sam is the Artistic Director at Cascade Dance Company.
 She graduated from Middlesex University in 2006 with a BA Hons in Dance Performance.
 With experience in a variety of contemporary techniques such as Cunningham, Release and Lyrical, Samantha fuses together styles with an aim to inspire her students and audiences.
 Alongside Cascade, Samantha works as a part time youth worker in the Maidstone area holding a youth worker qualification and first aid training.
 She is also an accredited Sports/Dance Leader and Arts Award Advisor.
 Samantha is also co-founder of Dance Resources.